thanghn14/thanghn14/README.md

 📫 How to reach me: thanghongocql@gmail.com

-⚡ I like reading, playing soccer and coding
+⚡ I like reading books, playing soccer and coding

 💬 Can ask me anything